Teach Ag Ed

 - Create hands-on learning experiences

-- Connect with all students, including those who might not be successful in a traditional classroom
+- Connect with all students, including those who might not enjoy the traditional classroom environment

-- Teach about cutting-edge topics, biotechnology, satellite mapping, biofuels, alternative energy, and more.
+- Educate students about cutting-edge topics like biotechnology, precision agriculture, alternative energy, and more.

 - Travel in-state, nationally, and even internationally.

-Agricultural educators are often on extended contracts, which means they get paid during the summer months and have the potential to earn a significantly higher salary than other teachers.
+Agricultural educators are often on extended contracts, meaning they get paid during the summer months and have the potential to earn a significantly higher salary than other teachers.

 How do I become an Ag Teacher?